Pixies (band): Reunion (2003–2012)

-In the years following Pixies' breakup, Black dismissed rumors of a reunion, but incorporated an increasing number of Pixies songs in his sets with the Catholics, and occasionally included Santiago in his solo work and Lovering's magic show as an opening act to concerts.
+In the years following the Pixies' breakup, Black dismissed rumors of a reunion, but incorporated an increasing number of Pixies songs in his sets with the Catholics, and occasionally included Santiago in his solo work and Lovering's magic show as an opening act to concerts.
 In 2003, a series of phone calls among band members resulted in some low-key rehearsals, and soon the decision to reunite.
 By February 2004, a full tour was announced, and tickets for nearly all the initial tour dates sold out within minutes.

-Pixies played their first reunion concert on April 13, 2004, at the Fine Line Music Cafe in Minneapolis, Minnesota.
-A warm-up tour through the U.S. and Canada (in which all dates were recorded and released as individual limited-edition CDs, with some of the performances being released to streaming services in 2021) was followed by an appearance at the Coachella Valley Music and Arts Festival.
-The band then spent much of 2004 touring throughout Brazil, Europe, Japan, and the U.S. The group won the Act-of-the-Year award in the 2004 Boston Music Awards.
+The Pixies played their first reunion concert on April 13, 2004, at the Fine Line Music Cafe in Minneapolis, Minnesota.
+A warm-up tour through the U.S. and Canada (in which all dates were recorded and released as individual limited-edition CDs) was followed by an appearance at the Coachella Valley Music and Arts Festival.
+The band toured Europe in the spring and summer of 2004, beginning on 26 May in Reykjavik and concluding on 22 August in Chelmsford.
+The group won the Act-of-the-Year award in the 2004 Boston Music Awards.
 The 2004 reunion tour grossed over $14 million in ticket sales.
+Pitchfork would later credit the band for ushering in "the indie-icon reunion-tour circuit ... a long overdue opportunity to play for the sort of massive crowds that their famous fans—Nirvana, Radiohead, and Weezer among them—had built on their influence."

 In June 2004, the band released a new song, "Bam Thwok" exclusively on the iTunes Music Store; it reached number one in the UK Official Download Chart.
 4AD released Wave of Mutilation: The Best of Pixies, along with a companion DVD, Pixies.
 The band also contributed a rendition of "Ain't That Pretty at All" to the Warren Zevon tribute album Enjoy Every Sandwich.

-In 2005, Pixies made appearances at festivals including Lollapalooza, "T on the Fringe", and the Newport Folk Festival.
+In 2005, the Pixies made appearances at festivals including Lollapalooza, "T on the Fringe", and the Newport Folk Festival.
 They continued to make appearances through 2006 and 2007, culminating in their first shows in Australia.
 Francis suggested that a new Pixies studio album was possible, or unlikely, the main obstacle being Deal's reluctance.

-To celebrate the 20th anniversary of the release of Doolittle, Pixies launched a tour in October 2009 where they performed the album track-for-track, including the associated B-sides.
+To celebrate the 20th anniversary of the release of Doolittle, the Pixies launched a tour in October 2009 where they performed the album track-for-track, including the associated B-sides.
 The tour began in Europe, continued in the United States in November, with the South American and Australian tour following in March 2010, then New Zealand, and more European dates in spring 2010, and back to North America in 2010.